Impact of Nuclear Reaction Rate Uncertainties on Type I X-ray Burst Nucleosynthesis: A Monte Carlo Study: Models and Methods

 \subsubsection{Temperature-Dependent Monte Carlo Method}

+Classical reaction rates are often reported with sharp upper and lower limits, lacking a rigorous statistical meaning~\citep{Longland2010}.
+For example, the NACRE evaluation~\citep{Angulo1999} provides recommended, lower, and upper rates as fixed boundaries, without specifying any coverage probability.

-The STARLIB rate library provides the median nuclear reaction rate, $r_{med}$, and the associated factor uncertainty, $f.u.$ (for a 68\% coverage probability), at temperature ranges from 0.001 GK to 10 GK~\citep{Sallaska2013}.
-All rates in STARLIB also follow a lognormal probability distribution at each temperature $T$.
+The STARLIB library provides the median nuclear reaction rate, $r_{med}$, and the associated factor uncertainty, $f.u.$ (68\% C.I.), at temperature ranges from 0.001 GK to 10 GK~\citep{Sallaska2013}.
+It should be noted, however, that for reactions without available experimental data, STARLIB assigns a fixed uncertainty factor of 10 across all temperatures, based on the Hauser–Feshbach statistical model.
+All rates in STARLIB follow a lognormal probability distribution at each temperature $T$.